0xmaximus/Galaxy-Bugbounty-Checklist/DOS/README.md

 ```
   If Server is processing our request for long time and doesn't give time out to us, it's vulnerable.

-  ### 3.2) Long password denial of service:
+  ### 3.2) Denial of service based comparing the measured response times and triggering a 5XX error:
+  This technique works for inputs thar are not getting back in response and attacker wants to Using server resources.
+Now most of programs dont accept this kind of bug.
+  By sending a very long string (100000 characters) it’s possible to cause a denial a service attack on the server.
+This may lead to the website becoming unavailable or unresponsive.
+Usually this problem is caused by a vulnerable string hashing implementation.
+When a long string is sent, the string hashing process will result in CPU and memory exhaustion.
+  #### This vulnerability must detect by sending strings with various lengths and comparing the measured response times.
+And you can confirm this vulnerbilty with 500 Internal Server Error.

+  The most likely field is the password because we know that it is mostly stored as a hash on the server.
   By sending a very long password (1.000.000 characters) it's possible to cause a denial a service attack on the server.
 This may lead to the website becoming    unavailable or unresponsive.
 Usually this problem is caused by a vulnerable password hashing implementation.
 When a long password is sent, the password hashing process will result in CPU and memory exhaustion.

-  This vulnerability was detected by sending passwords with various lengths and comparing the measured response times.
-Consult details for more information.

-  you can find this at many places like :
+  you can find this at many places like:

   - #### profile-picture name (E.g with 3mb file name) [Payload Link](https://github.com/0xmaximus/Galaxy-Bugbounty-Checklist/blob/main/DOS/payload.txt) /  [HackerOne Report](https://hackerone.com/reports/764434)
   - Username